Sanchit611/testing/README.md

 **Step 2, temporal attention.** Per alpha softmax weights over the 4 timesteps decide which moments matter, then collapse each alpha to one scalar.
 With recent focused weights for A, reversal focused for B, and uniform for C: A → `2`, B → `−1.9`, C → `0`.

-**Step 3, cross alpha mixing + output head.** The 1×1 mixing layer lets the alphas interact, then the final layer produces a raw weight per alpha.
-The network tilts toward the trending alpha and away from the reverting and flat ones, giving a raw tilt of roughly **A = 0.70, B = 0.24, C = 0.06**.
+**Step 3, cross alpha mixing + output head.** The mixing layer combines all three alphas' shape reads into a shared summary, and the output head then decodes one weight per alpha from that summary.
+So a weight reflects each alpha's shape relative to the others, not in isolation: here the network tilts toward the trending alpha and away from the reverting and flat ones, giving a raw tilt of roughly **A = 0.70, B = 0.24, C = 0.06**.

 **Step 4, post process.** The raw weights are normalized and capped at `MAX_WEIGHT = 0.08`.
 The cap exists to stop any single alpha from dominating, so on a large pool it flattens extreme tilts while keeping the ordering the network found (trend > reversal > flat).
 On this 3 alpha toy the cap pulls the top weights down toward each other, but A still ranks above B above C.